seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 But, for all this, my honest-natured friends,
 I must needs say you have a little fault:
 Marry, 'tis not monstrous in you, neither wish I
-You take much pains to mend.
+You take much pains to mend. /

 **Both**
-Beseech your honour
+/ Beseech your honor
-To make it known to us.
+To make it known to us. /

 **TIMON**
-You'll take it ill.
+/ You'll take it ill.

 **Both**
-Most thankfully, my lord.
+Most thankfully, my lord. /

 **TIMON**
-Will you, indeed?
+/ Will you, indeed?

 **Both**
 Doubt it not, worthy lord.

 **TIMON**
 There's never a one of you but trusts a knave,
-That mightily deceives you.
+That mightily deceives you. /

 **Both**
-Do we, my lord?
+/ Do we, my lord?

 **TIMON**
 Ay, and you hear him cog, see him dissemble,